 The best cloud backup services provide you with everything you need to back up, store, access, and restore your data, capped off with the peace of mind you’ll get when you know someone always has your back.

 Cloud backup is a way to maintain copies of all your digital data and files online.
 Data is uploaded and stored in a virtual location for you to access when needed.
 Should you lose your physical devices or hard drives, whether due to a disaster, equipment failure, or user error, you have an intact copy of your files ready to go and accessible from anywhere.

-For you personally, cloud backup provides peace of mind.
+For you personally, cloud backup services provide peace of mind.
 If your device is ever lost, damaged, or stolen – or when you’re upgrading to a new phone – you still have access to everything and can get back up and running in no time.

 Businesses use cloud storage for much the same reasons.
 If a company were to experience data loss, it could interrupt their business continuity and harm their brand.
 Organizations rely on cloud backups to ensure uptime and availability and to reassure their clientele that the company is looking out for their best interests.

 The cloud is a general term that describes hosted or managed services that are delivered online.
 Storage space in the cloud is on-demand, meaning you only pay for as much as you need.
 Should you require more space, you purchase more.

 Cloud backup software manages the process of copying your data to the cloud.
 It connects directly with your devices and backs up periodically or continuously, depending on your plan and service level.